-When I first started writing this Positive Parenting Series, my intention was not to come off as an expert or even as a “perfect parent” who’s doing everything right.
+When I first started writing this Positive Parenting Series, my intention was not to appear to be an expert or even a “perfect parent” who’s doing everything right.

 I just wanted to share with other perfectly imperfect parents all the strategies that I have been finding over the last few years that are working for me and my family to help maintain sanity while trying to raise an emotionally healthy and happy child.